Trustworthiness of Stochastic Gradient Descent in Distributed Learning: Discussion

+Following the setup detailed in Section~\ref{sec:Experiment}, we conducted membership inference attacks (MIA) of three types---prediction-based, loss-based, and cross-entropy-based---on multiple datasets (CIFAR-10, CIFAR-100, MNIST) and gradient compression algorithms (OriginalSGD, PowerSGD, Top-K SGD).
+The results, summarized in Table~\ref{table:mia}, present the attack success rates under various settings.

+Contrary to our initial hypothesis, compressing gradients did not generally lead to a substantial reduction in MIA success rates.
+Across CIFAR-10, for example, the differences between OriginalSGD and compressed variants (PowerSGD, Top-K SGD) are minimal, suggesting that the compressed gradients still retain sufficient information for adversaries.
+Likewise, on MNIST, all tested compression methods yield almost the same attack success rates as the uncompressed baseline.

-However, we observe that in certain configurations, gradient compression does show more noticeable effects.
-For instance, in the CIFAR-100 dataset, the use of Top-K SGD with higher compression levels (e.g., Level 30 and Level 50) leads to a more pronounced decrease in the attack success rates.
-This indicates that specific compression strategies and higher levels of compression can have a tangible impact on MIA resistance, although this effect is not consistently observed across all datasets and algorithms.
+However, in certain configurations—particularly for CIFAR-100—Top-K SGD with higher compression levels (e.g., Level~1 and Level~2) shows a more pronounced decrease in attack success.
+This indicates that specific compression strategies at certain intensities can have a tangible impact on MIA resistance, though this pattern is not universal across all datasets and algorithms.

-These findings suggest that the relationship between gradient compression and MIA success rates may be more complex than initially assumed.
-While black-box MIA techniques may be unreliable in detecting subtle privacy leakage, it is also possible that certain gradient compression methods retain sufficient information for adversaries to exploit.
-This aligns with recent studies that argue current privacy evaluation metrics: MIAs may be misleading \cite{li2024privacy, aerni2024evaluations}.
+Overall, these observations highlight a more complex relationship between gradient compression and MIA success than initially anticipated.
+On the one hand, gradient compression may preserve enough information for adversaries to exploit.
+On the other hand, current black-box MIA techniques may be insufficiently sensitive to subtle privacy leakages in machine learning, especially in distributed learning.
+This aligns with recent findings suggesting that existing MIA metrics can be misleading in assessing privacy risks~\cite{li2024privacy, aerni2024evaluations}.